C++ - Creating Functions

 Including Include Files

 It’s common to place function prototypes in a separate file (called an include file) that the programmer can then include in her C++ source files.
-Doing so sets the stage for a C++ preprocessor program (which runs before the actual compiler takes over) to insert the contents of a file such as filename, at the point of a statement such as #include "filename"
+Doing so sets the stage for a C++ preprocessor program (which runs before the actual compiler takes over) to insert the contents of a file such as filename, at the point of a statement such as #include "filename".

 A definition for a typical math include file looks like this:

-The #include directive says, in effect, Replace this directive with the contents
+The #include directive says, in effect, Replace this directive with the contents of the math file.

 The #include directive doesn’t have the format of a C++ statement because it’s interpreted by a separate interpreter that executes before the C++ compiler starts doing its thing.
 In particular, the # must be in column one and an end-of-line terminates the include statement.
 The actual file name must be enclosed in either quotes or brackets.
 Brackets are used for C++ library functions.
 Use the quotes for any includes that you create.